mezzolite/react-crud-frontend/README.md

 * GET, POST, and DELETE functionality
 * Form submission
 * Prop drilling
-* Passing props to polymorphic components
+* Polymorphic components

-### A dog adoption facility wants you to build a Dog Adoption app that allows users to ###
+**A dog adoption facility wants you to build a Dog Adoption app that allows users to:**

 * View all dogs available for adoption

-* "Favorite" dogs by clicking them and adding them to MyFavoriteDogs list at the top of the page
+* "Favorite" dogs by clicking them and adding them to a favorites list component at the top of the page
-  * A particular dog can only be added to favorites one time (no duplicates)
+  * A particular dog can only be added to the favorites list one time (no duplicates)

-* Delete dogs from MyFavoriteDogs list by clicking on the dog
+  * Remove dogs from favorites list by clicking on the dog card

-* Add an adoptable dog to the adoptable dogs list by clicking a button
+* Add an adoptable dog to the adoptable dogs list by filling out a form

+* Delete a dog from the adoptable dogs list by clicking a button

 * Search for dogs by breed

-### Below is the wireframe for the Dog Adoption app ###
+**Below is the wireframe for Dog Adoption Central**

 ![App Wireframe Image](/readme-images/dog-adoption-app-wireframe.png)

-### Below is a list of components in the Dog Adoption app ###
+**Below is a list of components in Dog Adoption Central**

 * App.js
 * Header.js